OneDrive/onedrive-api-docs/docs/controls/file-pickers/index.md

 // a minimum size of 250x230 for very small screens or very large zoom. const win = window.open("", "Picker", "width=1080,height=680");

+// we need to get an authentication token to use in the form below (more information in auth section) const authToken = await getToken({
+    resource: baseUrl,
+    command: "authenticate",
+    type: "SharePoint",
+});

 // to use an iframe you can use code like:
 // const frame = document.getElementById("iframe-id");
 // const win = frame.contentWindow;